-The specific reaction of CybB with superoxide is more complex to analyse because of difficulties to produce sufficient concentrations due to the short lifetime of superoxide.
-Here, we have used three well-established methods to provide superoxide in aqueous solutions, whilst superoxide specificity was tested by signal suppression after the addition of SOD.
+The specific reaction of CybB with superoxide is more complex to analyse because of difficulties to produce sufficient concentrations due to the instability of superoxide.
+At pH 8, the half-life of 10 μ M superoxide is approximately 1s 26.
+Here, we have used three wellestablished methods to produce superoxide in aqueous solutions, whilst superoxide specificity was tested by signal suppression after the addition of SOD^{22,47,48}.
 First, superoxide was produced enzymatically by xanthine oxidase, which is routinely used to investigate SODs.
-However, it is nearly impossible to quantify the superoxide directly, as the percentage of superoxide, oduced per hypoxanthine molecule varies strongly and depends on the buffer (or,d'tions and on the enzyme preparation itself.
-Second, we used inorganic potusium dioxide mixed with a crown-ether that produces a stable superoxide solution in organic solvents, e.g., DMSO or acetonitrile and finally we used NADH and phenazine methosulfate (PMS), which produces superoxide in aqueous solution.
+However, it is nearly impossible to quantify the superoxide directly, as the percentage of superoxide produced per hypoxanthine molecule varies strongly and depends on the buffer conditions and on the enzyme preparation itself31.
+The activity of commercially available xanthine oxidase must thus be analysed for every purchased batch.
+Second, we used inorganic potassium dioxide mixed with a crown-ether that produces a stable superoxide solution in organic solvents, e.g., DMSO or acetonitrile and finally we used NADH and phenazine methosulfate (PMS), which produces superoxide in aqueous solution21.
 All three systems rapidly reduced CybB and, in all cases, addition of SOD suppressed CybB reduction.
-To estimate the unspecific reaction of superoxide with other heme-containing enzymes, $v{1}$ incubated purified $bo{3}$ oxidase with xanthine oxidase/ hypoxanthine and found essentially no heme b reduction over the time course of CybB reduction (Supplementary Fig. S4).
+To exclude unspecific reaction of superoxide with other heme-containing enzymes, we incubated purified bo3 oxidase with the xanthine oxidase / hypoxanthine and found essentially no heme b reduction over the time course of CybB reduction (Supplementary Fig. S2).
 In the case of KO2, we analysed the pH dependency of the reaction and found that CybB can be fully reduced at higher pH values.
 Since the redox potential of the oxygen / superoxide couple is not proton dependent, we attribute this observation to the increased stability of the superoxide anion (and hence a higher substrate concentration).
 It is important to point out that all tested low redox potential substrates such as NADH (-340 mV), DTT (-330 mV), glutathione (-240 mV), lactate (-160 mV) or hypoxanthine (-400 mV) were unable to reduce the enzyme at pH 8.
-Earlier reports that NADH and lactate reduce CybB in membrane vesicles are likely due to adventitious superoxide production during respiration by NADH and lactate dehydrogenases, respectively.
-A notable exception is ascorbic acid (+60 mV), described as natural substrate for many other cytochrome $b{561}$ proteins, which reduced CybB of E. coli slowly and in a pH dependent fashion (no reduction below pH 7), likely due to its decreased potential at higher pH values.
-Interestingly, in cytochrome $b{561}$ of secretory vesicles that regenerate internal ascorbate from semidehydroascorbate via transmembrane electron transfer, the reduction of the enzyme is not pH sensitive between pH 6 and 8, indicating that a different mode of action with ascorbate is utilised in this enzyme compared to CybB.
+Earlier reports that NADH and lactate reduce CybB in membrane vesicles are likely due to adventitious superoxide production during respiration by NADH and lactate dehydrogenases, respectively49.
+A notable exception is ascorbic acid (+60 mV), described as natural substrate for many other cytochrome b{561} proteins, which reduced CybB of E. coli slowly and in a pH dependent fashion (no reduction below pH 7), likely due to its decreased potential at higher pH values.
+Interestingly, in cytochrome b{561} of secretory vesicles that regenerate internal ascorbate from semidehydroascorbate via transmembrane electron transfer, the reduction of the enzyme is not pH sensitive between pH 6 and 8, indicating that a different mode of action with ascorbate is utilised in this enzyme compared to CybB50.